 According to the U.S. Surgeon General, there is no safe level of second-hand smoke exposure, including multi-unit housing where secondhand smoke can be a major concern for residents in neighboring apartments, outdoor public space, school campus property, indoor public places and places of employment.
 Watch a video on smoke-free outdoors.

 Peoria City/County Health Department works in a regional collaboration with Tazewell County Health Department, Woodford County Health Department, and community partners on policy initiatives and activities in the following areas:

 - Increase the number of smoke-free multi-unit housing polices, like apartment buildings and public housing

 - Increase the number of tobacco-free outdoor spaces like parks, outdoor events, and farmer's markets

-- Introduce and implement tobacco-free campus polices for school and college campuses
+- Introduce and implement tobacco-free campus polices for businesses, as well as school and college campuses

 - Conduct specified enforcement activities for compliance of the Illinois Smoke-free Act on behalf of the Illinois Department of Public Health.